 - offering prayer, meditation sessions or memorial services, as well as offering celebration services or specific ceremonies and rituals to say goodbye.

-Trained pastoral care volunteers support the pastoral care staff to provide these services.
-Religious leaders from your own faith are welcome to visit and provide you pastoral care and can be contacted by the nursing staff or the pastoral care staff.
+Trained volunteers support the pastoral and spiritual care staff to provide these services.
+Religious leaders from your own faith are welcome to visit and provide you with pastoral care and can be contacted by the nursing staff or the pastoral and spiritual care team.

 Northeast Health also has a spiritual sanctuary, a quiet place open for reflection, contemplation and prayer.
 People of all faiths, traditions and beliefs are welcome to use this area.